jbakic/Shielded.Gossip/README.md

 to re-add the same version of data back, at least as long as the server internally remembers the removed version.

 What happens if a removed key gets revived later is up to you.
-You should probably react to Changed events, and check in some external tombstone storage whether any newly arriving item may be kept, and immediately remove it again if not.
+You should probably handle KeyMissing events to check an external tombstone storage and restore the tombstones when needed.

 ## Expiry